ViewpointDepth: A New Dataset for Monocular Depth Estimation Under Viewpoint Shifts: Ground Truth and Evaluation Strategy

 \subsection{Calibration}

 The calibration phase is the only manual step of the method.
-We select reference ground points and measure their distance to the camera to construct the target plane with a metric reference system centered in the camera (see \cref{fig:hom}), so that for any point $\text{X}=[x,y]^T$ its distance to the camera can be computed by simply $\sqrt{x^2+y^2+h^2}$, where $h$ is the height of the camera.
+We select reference ground points and measure their distance to the camera to construct the target plane with a metric reference system centered in the camera (see Fig. \ref{fig:hom}), so that for any point $\text{X}=[x,y]^T$ its distance to the camera can be computed by simply $\sqrt{x^2+y^2+h^2}$, where $h$ is the height of the camera.
 This allows us to estimate a homography mapping points in the image to points on the target plane, and therefore to associate a metric distance to any point in the image, provided that it lies on the ground.
-Given a point on the image $\text{x}=[u, v]^T$, we project it to X in the target plane: